 His play was most prominently highlighted on the international stage as a member of the starting lineup for Brazil in the 2002 FIFA World Cup in which Brazil defeated Germany to claim the title of world champions.

 Following retirement from playing in 2016, Kléberson was offered a role with the Philadelphia Union as a youth academy coach.
 A fan favorite during his stint with the Union, he served as the head coach for Academy’s U12, U13, and U14 side as well as an assistant for other age groups over his time, producing results in numerous national and international tournaments, including the Iber Cup and Generation Adidas Cup.
 In 2021 the Union’s academy was named the top youth soccer academy in the United States by Soccerwire out of over 26,000 programs.
 In March 2022, Kleberson was promoted to assistant coach with the Philadelphia Union II.
-In July of the same year, Kléberson was hired as an assistant coach by New York City FC (NYCFC) of Major League Soccer, where he is currently employed.
+In July of the same year, Kléberson was hired as an assistant coach by New York City FC (NYCFC) of Major League Soccer.

 Kléberson is a US Soccer National A-Senior and Brazilian Football Confederation Senior Coaching License holder.